Frequently asked questions

 Do you offer annual park passes?
 Will my Texas State Parks Pass or Travis County Parks Annual Permit be accepted?

-We offer an LCRA Parks Pass that covers your entry fee for one full year.
+We offer an LCRA Parks Pass that covers your entry fee for one calendar year (Jan.
+1-Dec.
+31).
 Our annual pass is $150 for adults, $100 for seniors or people with disabilities, or $240 for equestrian and horse use.
 We are not able to honor passes from other park systems.
 For more information or to purchase a pass, visit our reservation site or call 855-392-7638.

 If I pay entry fees at one park, do I have to pay again at another park on the same day?